ciiv/lab/nfo-generator/README.md

 How to use
 ===========

-1. Request an API Key from [thetvdb](http://www.thetvdb.com/?tab=apiregister)
+    usage: nfogen.py [-h] [-o] [-v] [-r ROOT]
+                     [-f TVDB_KEY_FILE] [-k TVDB_KEY]

+    Generate metadata content (NFOs, TBNs) from media files, to be used by media players such as the Boxee Box.

+    optional arguments:
+      -h, --help            show this help message and exit -o, --overwrite
+      -v, --verbose
+      -r ROOT, --root ROOT
+      -f TVDB_KEY_FILE, --tvdb-key-file TVDB_KEY_FILE
+      -k TVDB_KEY, --tvdb-key TVDB_KEY

+Here is an example showing basic usage:

+    ./nfogen.py -k "070010A2303" -r /root/media/folder

+This is going to generate metadata for everything located below /root/media/folder and will use TVDB API key "070010A2303".
-2. Put that API key in a tvdb.key file and edit the script so that TVDB_API_FILE points to it
+You can also put the API Key in a text file and specify that file using the command-line argument `-f`.

-3. Modify ROOT_MEDIA_DIR to the root folder containing all your media files and folders
+Note:

+ * You can request an TVDB API Key from there: [thetvdb.com](http://www.thetvdb.com/?tab=apiregister)
+ * Make sure Python 2.7 is installed and run the script
-4. Create a .control.conf file at the root level of every folder containing a tv show (See syntax below)
+ * You will have to create a .control.conf file at the root level of every folder containing a tv show (See syntax below)
-5. Make sure Python 2.7 is installed and run the script

 Syntax of .control.conf file
 ============================